 What is a Visual Processing Disorder?

+Visual processing disorders are frequently misunderstood and often mistaken for learning difficulties or disabilities.
+To understand the condition better, it’s important to consider it from two angles: visual acquisition skills and visual processing.
 Visual acquisition skills pertain to how our eyes and brain collaborate to gather information, process it, and help us make sense of what we see.
-On the other hand, the visual processing element involves assimilating and interpreting the information, enabling us to comprehend the visual stimuli.
+On the other hand, the visual processing element involves assimilating and interpreting the data, enabling us to comprehend the visual stimuli.

 There are three core visual acquisition skills:

-So, when individuals have challenges with these skills, they could potentially have a visual processing disorder.
+So, when people have challenges with these skills, they could have a visual processing disorder.
 However, these visual processing difficulties might manifest in various ways, and no two children or adults will face the same challenges.
+For example, some may have challenges assessing colour, size, and orientation.
+In contrast, others may have visual memory issues or difficulties with reading comprehension.

 It’s crucial to understand that even though people with visual processing disorders find it challenging to understand visual information, this does not affect their intellectual abilities.
 At Leaf Complex Care, we take a humanised approach and strive to improve the quality of people with visual processing disorders.